akode/.emacs.d/README.md

 # My Emacs Configuration #

 It uses `package.el` to install suplementary modes.
 Therefore it requires Emacs 24!
 As I'm mostly using Mac my configuration might contain some Mac specific modifications that don't work on other systems.
-I will check this out soon.
+I will check this soon.

 All customizations are made in `init.el`.
 The `.emacs` file is just used for loading `init.el` and setting some variables.
 This is done by